 Students can petition to drop a course after the schedule adjustment deadline.
 If the request is not approved, the student will receive the grade assigned by the instructor of the course.
-The retroactive drop request process requires the submission of the completed Late/Retro Drop petition (found only in the CCS main office and must be picked up in person from a staff advisor), a narrative addressing why the student is making the request and supporting documentation if appropriate.
+The late or retroactive drop request process requires the submission of the completed Late/Retro Drop petition, including a justification addressing why the student is making the request and supporting documentation if appropriate.
 Students should continue attendance while the request is evaluated.
-Requests to withdraw from a course after the last day of instruction are considered retroactive.
-Retroactive withdrawals are considered VERY unlikely and require documentation of a severe hardship that prevented the student from completing or dropping the course.
+Requests to withdraw from a course after the final day of instruction are VERY unlikely to be approved and require documentation of a severe hardship that prevented the student from completing or dropping the course.
 Retroactive requests to drop a course after completing the final exam or final assignment are only in truly extraordinary circumstances approved.

-Questions regarding the Retro Drop request procedure should be directed to the College of Creative Studies Staff Advisors.
+Questions regarding the request procedure should be directed to the College of Creative Studies Staff Advisors.